IAMAl/Readings-in-Computer-Architectures/README.md

 #### 7.2.2.
 Mapping State Diagram to FSM

-- "Introduction to the theory of finite-state machines", S. Seshu, McGraw Hill; First Edition, First Printing (January 1, 1962)
+- "Introduction to the theory of finite-state machines", S. Seshu, McGraw Hill; First Edition, January 1, 1962

 #### 7.2.3.
 Optimization